Draco, great Dragon of the north

 The chart at the top of this post – showing Draco – covers a lot more sky than our charts usually do.
 That’s because Draco is big!
 This serpentine star figure wanders in between the Big and Little Dippers, with its tail found between the bowl of the Big Dipper and the star Polaris.

 I always notice the two stars in the Dragon’s head when looking at the bright star Vega in the constellation Lyra.
-If you’re familiar with the Summer Triangle, draw an imaginary line from the star Altair through the star Vega to find the Dragon’s eyes glaring at you from high overhead on July evenings and at nightfall in August.
+If you’re familiar with the Summer Triangle, draw an imaginary line from the star Altair through the star Vega to find the Dragon’s eyes glaring at you from high overhead on July and August evenings.
 These two stars are Rastaban and Eltanin – lovely, romantic names for the Dragon’s stars.